 - a.
 The Contractor is required to ensure that all pharmacists involved in the provision of emergency hormonal contraception have: - 1.
 Relevant qualifications, registrations and / or accreditations - 2.
-Completed relevant learning for example: - CPPE emergency hormonal contraception module - CPPE chlamydia testing and treatment module9 - CPPE safeguarding children and vulnerable adults e-learning module - CPPE PGD e-learning module - 3.
-Self-assessed their knowledge, understanding, skills and confidence, and have selfdeclared their competence to issue and supply emergency hormonal contraception in line with the relevant PGDs: - Pharmacists are required to complete the CPPE declaration of competence form for emergency contraception prior to offering this provision for the first time - Pharmacists are required to renew their personal declaration of competence at no more than three year intervals. - b.
-The Contractor is required to ensure that all pharmacists (including locums) have completed and signed the relevant declaration of competence statement.
-Copies should be kept on file and made available to the Commissioner on request - c.
-The Contractor is required to ensure that all pharmacists have signed the PGD and that copies are kept on file - d.
-The Contractor is required to ensure that each pharmacist has had a Disclosure and Barring Service (DBS) enhanced check.
-DBS checks should be renewed on a periodic basis in line with best practice guidance. - e.
-The PharmOutcomes online consultation form for the supply and administration of Emergency Contraception must be completed at each consultation and securely kept for the minimum time period as stated in this SLA a.
-The Contractor is required to discuss the benefits of using a regular method of contraception with all clients attending for emergency contraception and signpost to other services as follows:
+Completed relevant learning for example: - CPPE emergency hormonal contraception module14 - CPPE safeguarding children and vulnerable adults e-learning module15 - CPPE PGD e-learning module16 - Self-assessed their knowledge, understanding, skills and confidence, and have selfdeclared their competence to issue and supply emergency hormonal contraception in line with the relevant PGDs: - Pharmacists are required to complete the CPPE declaration of competence form for emergency contraception17 prior to offering this provision for the first time